authlete/authlete-java-jaxrs/README.md

 stored in the Authlete server on cloud.

 [java-oauth-server][3] is an authorization server implementation which uses this library.
-The reference implementation is a good starting point for your authorization server implementation.

-[java-resource-server][19] is a resource server implementation which supports a [userinfo endpoint][20] defined in [OpenID Connect Core 1.0][13] and includes an example of a protected resource endpoint, too.
+It implements not only an authorization endpoint and a token endpoint but also a JWK Set endpoint, a configuration endpoint and a revocation endpoint. [java-resource-server][19] is a resource server implementation which also uses this library.
+It supports a [userinfo endpoint][20] defined in [OpenID Connect Core 1.0][13] and includes an example of a protected resource endpoint, too.
+Use these reference implementations as a starting point of your own authorization server and resource server.

 License